 Thermal suites have a wealth of health benefits and are an extremely good way to prepare for a spa treatment.
 However, they are also very much a treatment in their own right.

-At Ardencote, where they recently unveiled a brand new thermal spa, they emphasise the wellbeing benefits of the thermal suite, from the aromatherapy steam room to the Tyrolean Kilo Sauna.
+At Ardencote's thermal spa they emphasise the wellbeing benefits of the thermal suite, from the aromatherapy steam room to the Tyrolean Kilo Sauna.

 Easing muscles and helping to soothe stress, the process also encourages deeper and easier breathing.
 In particular, the Himalayan salt sauna helps to reduce inflammation and mucus in the lungs, helping you to feel and breathe better.